 Cost

-The cost of this device includes only the filament used to 3D print the device.
-The device requires slightly over $1 CAD worth of PLA filament.
+The cost of this device includes only the filament used to 3D print the device/devices.
+Each device requires slightly over $1 CAD worth of PLA filament.

 Build Instructions

 This device consists of a single 3d printed part.
 The necessary files and 3D printing instructions are provided in the linked GitHub repository.